 REVIEW: I am so sad to say that I am quitting this book about 1/3 of the way in.
 And believe me, it was a struggle to even get that far.

 I am a HUGE fan of the first two books, so I was thrilled to read My Not So Super Sweet Life.
 Really, this one should have been a slam-dunk for me.
 Maybe it’s because it’s been a couple of years since I first fell in love with Cat’s story.
 Maybe it’s because I was hoping for more time-travel (unlike the first two, there is no time travel in this one).
 Maybe it’s because the romance between Lucas and Cat is already established, making this story more about Cat and her mommy issues than anything else.
-For whatever reason, I really wasn’t feeling this one.
+For whatever reason, I really wasn’t feeling it this time.

 I always know a story is on its way to becoming a DNF (did not finish) when I start checking Goodreads ratings while still reading the book.
 My Not So Super Sweet Life has lots of 4- and 5- star ratings.
 In light of the stellar reviews, I kept reading, thinking it has to get better.
 But I just couldn’t make myself care.
 Cat’s mother is a crazy, selfish, horrible person, and I don’t understand why Cat would continue to give her the time of day.